claudia-bianchini/Project-Bianchini-Agroclimatology/README.md

 - You must have a browser and its driver installed (preferably Google Chrome).
 - You must have a Kaggle account; otherwise, it will be required to create one.

+Dataset dimension:
+- agroclimatology.csv: 488.625 KB
+- produtividade_soja.csv: 43 KB

+[Operating System]: Python is cross-platform and can run on Windows, macOS, and Linux.
+[Processor]: Multi-core processor (e.g., dual-core) is recommended, but with this dataset dimension, also a single core will work.
+[RAM]: At least 4 GB of RAM is generally sufficient for basic Python scripts and small to medium-sized datasets.

 #### 2.2 Browser Driver Installation
 To automate the dataset download process, you need to have the appropriate browser driver installed.
 Follow the steps below based on your preferred browser: